Play prototype

 ‘Seeing Data’ is a collaborative research project led by the University of Leeds and the Migration Observatory Oxford.
 The project investigates how people make sense of big data visualizations using migration data as the topic and basis for the visualizations of the experiment.
 The visualization focuses on 7 years worth of news coverage regarding the topic.

-Visualising which people/organisations tended to appear together within newspaper items for tabloid, midmarket and broadsheet.
+Visualizing which people/organizations tended to appear together within newspaper items for tabloid, midmarket and broadsheet.

 What did we learn?